johnwarden/deliberati/content/post/2023-03-11-review-of-bayesian-inference.md

 ## Sequential Updating

 Suppose Holmes subsequently finds evidence that exonerates the Count.
-We now simply repeat the process and revise/update Holmes' beliefs again.
-The posterior from the last piece of evidence becomes the prior for the next, and probability mass is again reallocated.
+To update Holmes' beliefs again, we repeat the process.
+The posterior after the last piece of evidence becomes the new prior.
+We then eliminate possibility #3 (she was murdered by the Count).
 This time, since only one possibility remains, all probability mass is reallocated to this possibility.

 <!--